AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Publishing the images from [!DNL Experience Manager Assets] does not publish them in [!DNL DMSS7] (CQ-4334072).

-* When editing a saved spin set, the stored XSS payload is executed and an exceptionable dialog box appears (CQ-4333404).

-* In [!DNL Experience Manager] as a [!DNL Cloud Service], the users are not able to see the OOTB (Out of the box) metadata properties for a .mov asset (CQ-4332546).
+* In [!DNL Experience Manager] as a [!DNL Cloud Service], the users are not able to see the deafult metadata properties for a .MOV asset (CQ-4332546).

 * If a shoppable video hyperlink (linked-URL) contains special characters, the target URL gets encoded by the viewer and results as an incorrect product page (CQ-4331639).